QuaternionPi/Ninja-Community-College/Design.md

   - Has additional skills to boost the whole team

 ### Cultist Classes
-Cultists hold the same three base classes as Ninjas.
 Cultists progress by upgrading their abilities.
 Each level they can gain one (pre-determined) skill in their chosen class.
 - Cultist who are the most senior of their class at the end of a mission become Priests